jtarbard/Software-Engineering-Project-Wiki/Documentation/UI-Design/1-Low-Fidelity/Wireframe-Prototypes.md

-# Idea
+# Motive
 ### Sprint 1
 The frontend pair intended to create a wireframe prototype of the homepages for Guest and Existing_Customer individually without interference, then combine both ideas to create the final wireframe prototype.
-Then, the wireframe prototype is evaluated and
+Then, each wireframe prototype is evaluated and converted into more detailed prototypes or gets translated into code.

 ### Later Sprints
 Creating wireframe prototypes in general draws up some implementation theories, and allows team members to communicate effectively.
 So, we kept doing them when polishing the UI collaboratively.